Current UFOs (Unfinished Objects) and WiP (Works in Progress):

 Un-started Objects (for the record)

 2. KNITTING - my Ravelry queue has about 30 items in it, most of which I have the yarn for.
 And there is a lot of yarn in my stash without a queued item attached (sigh).
-Four 18 gallon totes (down from 6 full totes plus a dozen bags).
+Four large totes (down from 6 extra-large totes plus a dozen bags right after I inherited my mom's stash in 2010).

 3. QUILTING cont.- and there are a few un-started (or barely started) quilts that I have all or most of the fabric for.